 - HIS 1113 Survey of World History to 1648.
 A general study course in the development of western civilization.
 The course begins with the dawn of history and extends into the seventeenth century with emphasis placed on European development.
 Three semester hours. - HIS 1123 Survey of World History Since 1648.
 A general survey course in the development of western civilization from the seventeenth century to the present with emphasis placed on European development.
-Three semester hours. - HIS 2213 American History I. This course is a survey of U.S. history from the period of discovery and exploration through Reconstruction.
-Three semester hours. - HIS 2223 American History II.
-This course is a survey of U.S. history from Reconstruction to the present.
+Three semester hours. - HIS 2213 American History to 1865.
+A study of the political and social growth of the United States from 1492 to 1865.
+Particular emphasis is placed on the development of the Constitution with the Hamiltonian, Jeffersonian, and Jacksonian interpretations.
+Three semester hours. - HIS 2223 American History Since 1865.
+A continuation of American history beginning with the Reconstruction Era and tracing the nation's development to the present.
 Three semester hours.